josephfogarty/josephfogarty.github.io/research.md

 ## Sea Ice Surface Energy Balance (IceSUBS)

-IceSUBS (Ice SUrface energy Balance) is a vertical one-dimensional model of solving the heat equation in a block of sea ice, while simultaneously solving the surface energy balance (SEB) including models for radiation, sensible and latent heat, and ground conduction.
-More coming soon!
+IceSUBS (Ice SUrface energy Balance) is a vertical one-dimensional model that solves the heat equation in a block of sea ice, while simultaneously solving the surface energy balance (SEB) of said sea ice.
+This model includes test parameterizations for processes such as bulk air temperature, net radiation, sensible and latent heat, and ground conduction.
+More information coming soon!

 ## Large-Eddy Simulations